ChiliLabs/test-tasks/frontend_developer.md

 ### The aim:
 - Get a general overview of React.js;
-- Understand how React hooks work.

 ### Main task:
-- Create a product list page of any product category (eg. children toys, pet food).
+- Create a product list page
-- The product list should be fetched from the external source
+  - Products should be fetched using the endpoint https://run.mocky.io/v3/b54fe93f-f5a1-426b-a76c-e43d246901fd
   - The page should have a search input that filters products without page refresh
   - Search should be performed once the user stops writing
-- The page should be adaptive - looking good both on desktop and mobile
+  - Each product should display: name, price and category
+  - Clicking on a product should redirect to product details page
+- Product details page
+  - It should display product: name, price, category and description

 ### Requirements:
-- Use at least one Functional component
-- Use each of the following React hooks at least once: useEffect, useState
+- Project should be written in Typescript
+- All pages should have responsive designs - looking good both on desktop and mobile

 ### Bonus points:
 - For styling preferably use the "tailwindcss" or "styled-components" library
-- Build the project using Typescript
 - Implement the project using Next.js
+- Implement pagination
+- Unit tests with @testing-library/react

 ### Notes:
 - Some requirement points can be skipped if you feel like they are too complex at the time.
+Focus first on business requirements, designs afterwards.
 Please provide a comment in the code about what has been skipped.
-We do expect all or most of the requirements implemented if applying for a more senior position.

 ### ** Important **
 - It is ok to re-use parts of code from other sources.
 But it is important to understand it and to be able to explain what it does, as well as to attribute the original author.